Day 2: "The Warrior's Path" / वीरभद्र की राह

 Story: Garuda is the king of birds and the divine vehicle -- the Vahana -- of Lord Vishnu.
 Despite his enormous size and terrifying power, Garuda serves with absolute devotion.
 In the Ramayana, when Lakshmana lay dying on the battlefield, struck by Ravana's weapon, it was Garuda's loyalty and speed that carried the entire mountain of healing herbs to save him.
 Eagle Pose teaches us that true strength is strength in service.
 Notice how the body wraps and compresses in this pose -- like Garuda folding his mighty wings before he takes flight.

-Modification: The wrapped foot can rest on the floor beside the standing foot (kickstand position) instead of hooking behind the calf.
-Arms can simply cross at the elbows without wrapping at the wrists -- hold opposite shoulders for a simpler version.
+Modification: Kickstand foot on the floor instead of wrapping.
+Arms simply cross at the elbows -- hold opposite shoulders.

 ---